7 Ways to Raise Potassium Levels When Your Body Needs More

 Advertisement

 Electrolyte drinks are a convenient way to raise your potassium levels, especially if you do endurance training or are sick with the stomach flu.
-You can sip on a drink throughout a workout to replace fluids and often times it's easier to drink something rather than eat when your stomach is upset.
+You can sip on a drink throughout a workout to replace fluids, and it's often easier to drink something than eat when your stomach is upset.
 Just remember, that doesn't replace plain water.

-The potassium in sports or electrolyte drinks can range from only 50 milligrams to over 600 milligrams, so read the label carefully or choose one of the suggested drinks below.
+The potassium in sports or electrolyte drinks can range from only 50 to more than 600 milligrams, so read the label carefully or choose one of the suggested drinks below.

 Advertisement